 People use pectin for high cholesterol, prediabetes, heartburn, diarrhea, and many other conditions, but there is no good scientific evidence to support these uses.

-Pectin was used for years in combination with kaolin (Kaopectate) to control diarrhea.
-However, in April 2003, the FDA found ruled that scientific evidence does not support the use of pectin for diarrhea.
+Pectin was used for years together with kaolin (Kaopectate) to control diarrhea.
+But in 2003, the FDA found that evidence doesn't support the use of pectin for diarrhea.
 Since April 2004, pectin has not been permitted as an anti-diarrhea agent in over-the-counter (OTC) products.
-As a result, Kaopectate no longer contains pectin and kaolin.
+Kaopectate no longer contains pectin and kaolin.